clbokea/test_bank/readme.md

 ## System Sequence Diagram
 **Task:** A graphical version of a Use Case is called a System Sequence Diagram (SSD) Create one for each Use Case.

-## Noun List
-**Task:** From the Use Cases you should identify all the _Nouns_.
-These nouns are the objects and attributes of the object in a Domain Model.